dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 However, the attributes `pure` and `nothrow` are of interest, even in an impure context or a context where throwing exceptions is allowed.
 * The return value of a `pure` operation can be unique, allowing for implicit casts that are not possible otherwise.
 In this case, if the call to the functional is impure due to calling it with an impure callback, the code is illegal.
-The context mey expects a `pure` execution for memoization.
+The context may expect a `pure` execution for memoization.
 * A `nothrow` operation cannot fail recoverably.
 It either fails irrecoverably or succeeds; in either case, no rollback operation is necessary.
 This fact may be used by the context.